lucas-savioz/Pokemon/README.md

 Usage
 Contributing
 Credits
-License
 Questions
 Screenshots
 Links
 Features
-Donations
 Description
-This is a remake of a Pokémon game.
-The storyline is not implemented.

 Installation
 To install this project, you will need to download the repository.
 You will also need to install the following modules:

-pygame (pygame-ce for Python 3.11)12 pytmx pyscroll ---- Theoretically installed by default ---- datetime
+pygame (pygame-ce for Python 3.12) pytmx pyscroll ---- Theoretically installed by default ---- datetime